Penland Core Fellowship Program

 What is a typical schedule for a Core Fellow?

-The Core Fellowship runs from February to February and schedules vary throughout the year.
-Regular work responsibilities begin each year in late February and end just before Thanksgiving.
-From late November until late February there are minimal formal commitments, so most core fellows take advantage of this time to dive deeply into studio work or spend time away from campus.
+Regular work responsibilities begin each year in mid February and typically end just before Thanksgiving.
+From late November until mid February there are minimal work responsibilities, so most core fellows take this time to dive deeply into studio work or spend time away from campus.
+Fellows are able to participate in Winter Residency in January and February each year.

 What are core jobs like?